 So, if you’d like a ground cover that attracts pollinators (especially hummingbirds), plant nasturtium!

 Plant sunflowers with any of the other sisters, including squash, beans, and amaranth.
 Avoid planting sunflowers with potatoes.

 Sunflowers deserve a special mention as they are one of the lesser-known sisters of the Three Sisters companion plants (corn, beans, and squash).
 Because of this, you could call them the fourth sister.

 Like corn, the tall stalks of sunflowers provide other plants with a living trellis to vine up.
 They also attract aphids away from other plants, similar to nasturtiums (source).

 Of course, like the other companion flowers on this list, they also attract pollinators.
 However, only some sunflower varieties offer nectar and pollen.
-For best results, plant sunflower varieties Lemon Queen, Mammoth Grey Stripe, and Black Russian (source).
+For best results, plant sunflower varieties Lemon Queen, Mammoth Grey Stripe, and Black Russian.

-Marigolds are also a famous flowering companion plant as they have the natural ability to repel nematodes in the soil.
+Marigolds are also famous flowering companion plants as they have the natural ability to repel nematodes in the soil.

-Nematodes are roundworms that are particularly destructive for potato plants but can harm many others including tomato, pepper, eggplant, okra, cucumber, and squash plants (source).
-So, plant marigolds around these plants!
+Nematodes are roundworms that are particularly destructive for potato plants but can harm many others including tomato, pepper, eggplant, okra, cucumber, and squash plants.
+So, it’s best to plant marigolds around these plants!

-These nematodes often afflict home gardens and have no available chemical pesticide.
-Luckily, marigolds, are natural repellents towards nematodes because they produce a substance called alpha-terthienyl, which is deadly for the nematodes.
+These nematodes often afflict home gardens and have no available chemical pesticides.
+Luckily, marigolds, are natural repellents against nematodes because they produce a substance called alpha-terthienyl, which is deadly for the nematodes.

 For this reason, marigolds have been used as a cover crop in India for many hundreds of years in areas where nematode populations are high.